uf-mil/mil/Visual-SLAM.md

 * 2D-2D correspondence -> 3D transform estimation

-* Spare bundle adjustment for depth initialization (Tools exist for this)
+* Sparse bundle adjustment for depth initialization (Tools exist for this)

 ## Notes
 * PTAM is widely regarded as one of the best MAV SLAM approaches